fishtree-attempt/simple-linear-regression-public-health/episodes/03-twoLvlFactor.md

 In this episode we will study linear regression with one two-level categorical variable.
 We can explore the relationship between two variables ahead of fitting a model using the `ggplot2` package.

+## Exploring the relationship between a continuous variable and a two-level categorical variable
 Let us take `SmokeNow` and `TotChol` as an example. `SmokeNow` describes whether someone who has smoked > 100 cigarettes in their life is currently smoking. `TotChol` describes the total HDL cholesterol in someone's blood.
 In the code below, we first remove rows with missing values using `drop_na()` from the `tidyr` package.
 We then initiate a plotting object using `ggplot`.
 We select the variables of interest inside `aes()`.
 We then call for a violin plot using `geom_violin`.
 The shapes of the objects are representative of the distributions of `TotChol` in the two groups.
 We overlay the means and their 95% confidence intervals using `stat_summary()`.
 Finally, we change the axis labels using `xlab()` and `ylab()`.